 I took an hour yesterday to organize our extra clothes.
 They used to be a pain to get to, so I had moved them to a convenient location.
 So convenient actually that it was easy to just toss the outgrown clothes and newly acquired clothes right on top of the boxes.
 Well, that is till the pile became too precarious, so I grabbed an empty tote and started tossing them in there.
 This quickly became a huge mess right at the bottom of the basement stairs.
 It screamed “FAILURE” every time I saw it, which I did several times a week.
 While I could have used the two hours it took to sort through these clothes and shoes on something a bit more visible to our daily lives, I count it as extremely productive.
 Now when I walk by it I feel in charge and hopeful that the rest of the house will be that way too soon, if I just keep going.

 This morning when my husband walked into a basically unused room of our house, where I had wrapped Christmas gifts and decorations were in the process of being put away.
 He said, “We could never move, we have too much stuff.
 This house is a mess.”
 I replied, “I don’t want to hear you mention that again.
-I told you I am doing one thing a day, but every time you say that I feel further behind and like not doing anything.
+I told you I am doing one thing a day, but every time you say that I feel further behind and like I may as well not doing anything.
 I know we have too much stuff and I’m dealing with it 1 thing every day, so please don’t say that again.”

 I felt so much better.
 For months I’ve been trying to think of how to say that very thing.
 How is he to know what I am feeling if I don’t say it?
 How can I get aggravated at someone making me feel bad if they don’t even know they are doing it?
 The key was doing it at the appropriate time and in a nice way.
 This was it.

 Every year starts off with the feeling that anything is possible, and it is.
 What is NOT possible is doing everything.